 - Click on all module slots that you want to change.
 This includes slots from which to remove a module and slots in which to install a module. - 3.
+Click Start.

-Click Start. - 4.
-The instrument notifies you when you can remove or install a module.
+4. The instrument notifies you when you can remove or install a module.
 Remove or install modules only from the indicated slots.
 Wear an antistatic strap when handling modules.

-- 6. Close the dialog box. - 7.
-Select Utilities > Compensation and run a compensation on each channel of all newly installed modules.
+- Click Finish.
+The instrument notifies you when the selected modules are ready to use. - 6.
+Close the dialog box. - Select Utilities > Compensation and run a compensation on each channel of all newly installed modules.
 All newly installed modules require compensation, even if they were moved from one slot to another.